• Psychological Safety

 Tom Geraghty

-Tom Geraghty, founder and CEO of Iterum Ltd, is an expert in high performing teams and psychological safety.
+Tom Geraghty, co-founder and delivery lead at Iterum Ltd, is an expert in high performing teams and psychological safety.
 Leveraging his unique background in ecological research and technology, Tom has held CIO/CTO roles in a range of sectors from tech startups to global finance firms.
-He holds a degree in Ecology, an MBA, and is pursuing a Masters in Global Health at the University of Manchester.
+He holds a degree in Ecology, an MBA, and a Masters in Global Health.
 His mission is to make workplaces safer, higher performing, and more inclusive.
-A renowned speaker, Tom has shared his insights at major events such as The IT Leaders Summit and the NHS Senior Leadership Conference.
-Connect with him on LinkedIn (@geraghtytom), Twitter (@tom_geraghty), or explore his work at https://tomgeraghty.co.uk and https://psychsafety.com.
+Tom has shared his insights at major events such as The IT Leaders Summit, the NHS Senior Leadership Conference, and EHS Global Conferences.
+Connect with him on LinkedIn or email tom@psychsafety.com

 Related Articles

-Human Organisational Performance (HOP) · Newsletter · Psychological Safety
+Human Organisational Performance (HOP) · In The Workplace · Psychological Safety

 Previous Article